What's next for Kashmir 2 years after losing semi-autonomy? | DW | 05.08.2021

 Two years later, analysts say Muslims living in India-administered Kashmir continue to fear being disempowered and reduced to "second-class" citizens.

-"There is a systematic disempowerment of the people of Jammu and Kashmir that is continuing to happen through bureaucratic rule."
-Khalid Shah, associate fellow at the Observer Research Foundation, a think tank in Delhi, told DW.
+"There is a systematic disempowerment of the people of Jammu and Kashmir that is continuing to happen, through the bureaucratic rule," Khalid Shah, associate fellow at the Observer Research Foundation, a think tank in Delhi, told DW.

-"The decisions taken on August 5 were aimed at political disempowerment of one dominant community.
-That's the primary concern of people here," he added.
+"This is important to stress because the very nature of the decisions taken on August 5 was aimed at political disempowerment of one dominant community.
+That's the primary concern of people here."

-Historian Siddiq Wahid told DW that the abrogation has confirmed for many Kashmiris a suspicion that New Delhi wants to erase the region's history and identity.
+Historian Siddiq Wahid said the 2019 abrogation has confirmed for many Kashmiris a suspicion that New Delhi wants to erase the region's history and identity.

 He added that people in Jammu and Kashmir also fear that the loss of exclusive land rights under the revocation of 370 will lead to an "inundation" of outsiders into the region, which could alter the political demography.

-However, with virtually no internal or external pressure, analysts say the decision to revoke India-administered Kashmir's special status will likely be permanent.
+However, with virtually no internal or external pressure, analysts have said the decision to revoke India-administered Kashmir's special status will likely be permanent.

 "We have to live with the fact that it is something that has happened.
 It's unlikely in the extreme that the clock will be turned back," said Amitabh Mattoo, a former adviser to an ex-chief minister of Jammu and Kashmir, Mehbooba Mufti.